-Oltursa was the first company to bring two sorts of buses to Peru, equiped with reclining seats.
+Oltursa was the first company to bring two sorts of buses to Peru, equipped with reclining seats.
 They were the first ones to incorporate GPS across the whole fleet of buses, long before the law required it of all formal bus companies.
-Also, they decentralize from the centre of Lima to the much quieter and safer zone with our tourist bus terminals: San Isidro.
+Also, they decentralize from the center of Lima to the much quieter and safer zone with our tourist bus terminals: San Isidro.
 Oltursa offers Wi-Fi internet service on board and, in some routes, they can provide iPADS.

 Agencies of Oltursa in Chiclayo

 ● Av.Vicente de la Vega 101, Chiclayo 14009, Perú

 Seats reclinable up to 160° on the 1st floor, Seats reclinable up to 140° on the 2nd floor, Food service, Toilets, Outlets for each seat in the first floor only, WIFI (according to availability), GPS, Reading light.

 ▶ BALTA AVENUE AGENCY - Telephone: (074) 237-789.